harvard-lil/website-static/app/_interviews/matteo-cargnelutti.md

 There are two things that come to mind when I think about the interaction of AI with archives and access to those archives.

-There's of course using machine learning models to improve transcriptions of source materials, and that's something that I'm focusing on a daily basis and I do see there's new use cases for that.
+There's of course using machine learning models to improve transcriptions of source materials, and that's something that I'm focusing on a daily basis and I do see there are new use cases for that.

 In terms of access, I also see that people are asking more and more questions to LLMs and increasingly relying on those generated responses.
 What I find interesting here is that it's still somewhat unclear how LLMs learn, retain and recall information.
 I know prompt engineering is no longer trendy, but there's something about this in my mind: if you ask the question "right" you might get the information you're looking for because it might be present in the model's weights and biases.